-- that everyone affected by Parkinson's has access to high quality Parkinson's services that meet their needs.
-Their care should be delivered by an expert, integrated, multi-disciplinary team including a consultant, specialist nurse and range of therapists, whose involvement is key to maximising function and maintaining independence - there are clear pathways to timely, appropriate information, treatments and services from the point of diagnosis, including access to specialist mental health services and the full range of information and support to take control of the condition offered by Parkinson's UK - services will be involved in continuous quality improvement through audit and engagement of service users in improvement plans
+that everyone with Parkinson's has access to high quality Parkinson's services that meet their needs.
+Their care should be delivered by an expert, integrated, multi-disciplinary team including a consultant, specialist nurse and range of therapists, whose involvement is key to maximising function and maintaining

+- independence - there are clear pathways to timely, appropriate information, treatments and services from the point of diagnosis, including access to specialist mental health services, and Parkinson's UK's full range of information and support to allow people to take control of the condition - services will be involved in continuous quality improvement through audit and engagement of service users in improvement projects.